Frequently Asked Questions

 The first step in reevaluating your application should be the self-assessment tool.
 From there, we suggest that you visit with your premedical advisor to review your application and develop strategies for strengthening your future application to our school.

-- Review the admissions requirements and make significant changes in more than one area.
+- Review the admissions recommendations on our website and make significant changes in more than one area.

 - Before submitting your application, proofread your AMCAS personal comments, experience section, and secondary application to make sure there are no typographical or grammatical errors.